Kylan83728/Orion-hybe-hd/README.md

    RemoveTextAfterFocusLost = false,
    Flag = "Input1",
    Callback = function(Text)
+   -- The function that takes place when the input is changed -- The variable (Text) is a string for the value in the text box end,
+})

+local Button = Tab:CreateButton({
+   Name = "Button",
+   Callback = function()
    local args = {
     [1] = game:GetService("Players").LocalPlayer,
     [2] = "request_accepted"
 }

 game:GetService("ReplicatedStorage").Events.CarryEvent:FireServer(unpack(args))
-   -- The function that takes place when the input is changed -- The variable (Text) is a string for the value in the text box end,
+   -- The function that takes place when the button is pressed end,
 })